TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 29/Genesis 29.12.md

 ---

-And Jacob told Rachel that he was her father's brother, and that he was Rebekah's son: and she ran and told her father.
+Jacob told Rachel that he was her father's brother, and that he was Rebekah's son.
+She ran and told her father.